The Struggle is Real?

 It is usually used to describe fairly simple problems that the average “first world” human being goes through.
-Like having a tire get a flat, only getting a half nights sleep, or the countless times where expectations are not met.
-Which are fairly simple problems compared to the amount of people that are suffering greatly all over the world.
+Like having a tire get a flat, only getting a half nights sleep or the countless times where expectations are not met.
+Which are fairly simple problems compared to the number of people that are suffering greatly all over the world.

-Honestly I cannot imagine the horror that many “first world” citizens go through, as well as a much higher percentage that are found in the “third world.”
+Honestly, I cannot imagine the horror that many “first world” citizens go through, as well as a much higher percentage that is found in the “third world.”

 Real Struggles with Fantasized Problems?

 There are real problems and of course many issues to find ourselves struggling with.
 But how much of the struggle is stemming from problems that aren’t really problems at all?

 Let me ask you a few questions.
 Have you ever worked yourself up, worrying over a problem you were sure was going to harm you or others?
 Planning and plotting to respond, so sure that a messy situation that required swift action was going to take place?
 One more question.
 Have you ever had the time come when this problem was going to erupt and you realize nothing is happening?
 The problem that was expected, didn’t show up after all.

 How much of our struggles do we bring onto ourselves by fantasizing problems that never show up?
 Or over-dramatizing something that could be a little struggle into a big one?
 Of course, I cannot answer this question for you.
 It is hard enough to answer this question for myself.

 The process to Lessen the Amount that We Struggle.